-The cafeteria at UPCS functions just as an employee cafeteria at a business.
-Students are expected to demonstrate appropriate employee behavior.
+Students are expected to demonstrate appropriate behavior.
 Students are assigned to a lunch period each day.
 Students are required to go to the cafeteria and remain there during their respective lunch periods.
 Lunch periods are thirty minutes long and allow ample time for students to eat lunch and have some time for relaxation and socializing.
-NO STUDENT IS PERMITTED TO LEAVE SCHOOL GROUNDS UNACCOMPANIED DURING THE LUNCH PERIODS.
-Students are not permitted to bring any glass or breakable containers into the building.